Get

 When you notice your cat pawing at a surface you don’t agree with, promptly give them a stern but calm “No” and direct them to the scratching post.
 You should never yell at, strike, or employ other forms of discipline (such as withholding food) from your cat.
 When your cat does use the scratching post as intended, you should reinforce the behavior by praising them, petting them, or offering them a treat for doing so.

 Though treats are a fantastic training tool that many cats appreciate, it is important to note that one can definitely go overboard with treats, which may lead to an overweight or obese pet (undesired outcomes).
 Adjusting your cat’s meals might be necessary if you feel as though you’re using treats too frequently to train your cat.
-For more information about your cat’s nutritional needs, you should consult your veterinarian.
+For more information about your cat’s nutritional needs, you should consult a veterinarian.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Conclusion